 – TMJ Disorders

 TMJ stands for temporomandibular joint disorders and is extremely common.
 The cause is usually arthritis or trauma.
 You can experience symptoms without an obvious cause.
-You can decrease swelling and pain with an application of ice to your jaw and take a pain reliever you can purchase over-the-counter medications such as Advil or Tylenol.
+And you can decrease swelling and pain with an application of ice to your jaw and take a pain reliever you can purchase over-the-counter medications such as Advil or Tylenol.
 You need to make certain to avoid any strenuous movements of your jaw.
 We can provide you with a dental appliance to reposition your jaw and raise your bite.

 – Birth Defects